eluv-io/elv-creator-studio/src/stores/helpers/ActionsReadme.md

 A specific description of the action

-## Stackable and Collapsible
-Actions can be stackable and/or collapsible

 ### Stackable
 Stackable actions are those that can be collapsed with adjacent actions of the same type operating on the same field.